|

 Finally, in between shots, relax your grip, by letting your

 opposite hand support the racquet.
 Learn to relax on the court, it will help you enjoy and play better tennis.
+Having developed your ground strokes, it is now time to begin

 stroking the ball with purpose.
 You should be able to direct all of your shots so that you can exploit the weaknesses of your